mpi4py/mpi4py/docs/source/mpi4py.util.sync.rst

 .. autoclass:: mpi4py.util.sync.Mutex

    Establish a critical section or mutual exclusion among MPI processes.
-The mutex interface is close to that of `threading.Lock`.
-However, its intended uses and specific semantics are somewhat different:

-   * A mutex should be used within a group of MPI processes, not threads.
+   The mutex interface is close to that of `threading.Lock` and `threading.RLock`, allowing the use of either recursive or non-recursive mutual exclusion.
+However, a mutex should be used within a group of MPI processes, not threads.

+   In non-recursive mode, the semantics of `Mutex` are somewhat different than these of `threading.Lock`:

    * Once acquired, a mutex is held and owned by a process until released.
    * Trying to acquire a mutex already held raises `RuntimeError`.
    * Trying to release a mutex not yet held raises `RuntimeError`.